-To pull the ears in, reach up and get hold of the outermost A-line on both front risers and pull them down, simultaneously, by about 20 to 30 cm until the tips collapse.
-Keep these two lines in your hands, to prevent the wing reinflating.
+To pull the ears in, reach up and get hold of the outermost A line on both front risers and pull them down, simultaneously, by about 30cm until the tips collapse.
+Keep these two lines in your hands, to prevent the wing re-inflating.

 Once the wing is flying in the Big Ears configuration we recommend engaging the speed system to about 50% of the maximum travel (more if higher sink rates are desired).
-This reduces the angle of incidence and improves the safety of the manoeuvres.
+This reduces the angle of incidence and improves the safety of the manoeuvre.

 We suggest keeping the brake toggles in your hands while inducing Big Ears.
 The glider will remain fully steer-able through weight shifting during the manoeuvre.
-The sink rates will be around 3 to 5 meters per second (depending on the number of centre cells still open and on the amount of speed bar employed) straight ahead.
-To end the Big Ears configuration, simply release the A risers and disengage the speed system, and the wing will return to level flight.
+The sink rates will be around 3 to 5 metres per Second, depending on the number of centre cells still open and on the amount of speed bar employed) straight ahead.
+To end the BigEars configuration, simply release the A risers and disengage the speed system, and the wing will return to level flight.
 Small collapses may be cleared with directional changes and/or little pumps through the brake lines.
-Note that we advice against performing extreme manoeuvres while flying in the Big Ears configuration.
+Note that we advice against performing extreme manoeuvres while flying in the BigEars configuration.

-Inducing large Big Ears on the UP Makalu3 when flying near its lower weight limit requires great caution on the amount of brake input used, as it may deep stall in extreme cases.
+Inducing large Big Ears on the UP Summit XC2 when flying near its lower weight limit requires great caution on the amount of brake input used, as it may deep stall in extreme cases.
 Should this happen use the recovery technique described in the 'Deep Stall' section.